JEverhart383/Music-Audio-Annotation/README.md

 # Music and Audio Annotation

 This project builds on other open source libraries to provide a way for people to annotate different types of audio.
+This example uses Peaks.js and audiowaveform, both from the BBC, to process and display the resultant waveform data.
+Peaks.js provides handy methods to interact with and segment the waveform, which are then tied back into some Vue.js code to provide methods for adding segments and navigating active/inactive segments.